-Embassy Addis Ababa has resumed processing of immigrant and nonimmigrant visas in accordance with the priorities set out by the Department of State.
+Embassy Addis Ababa has resumed processing of immigrant and nonimmigrant visas.
 We appreciate your patience as there are significant backlogs in most visa categories.

 Diversity Visas: Embassy Addis Ababa is scheduling a limited number of Diversity Visa cases.